| What is heart disease? Heart disease is a term used to refer to diseases of the heart and blood

 and to make certain hormones.
 Extra cholesterol enters your body when you

 eat foods that come from animals (meats, eggs, and dairy products).
+Diabetes.
+Heart problems are the leading cause of death

 among people with diabetes, especially in the case of adult-onset or Type II